GoogleCloudPlatform/llm-pipeline-examples/README.md

     gcloud auth login
     gcloud auth application-default login
     ```

-### Instructions

-The following instructions show how to train a T5 on a GPU cluster.
-The intruction
-are simplified to use Goolge Cloud Compute Engine APIs only.
-In addition they use
-Google Cloud Strorage for storing the data.:

 1.  **Enable Services** In your project, enable services needed to run the pipeline.
 You can do this
     by issuing the following command: